atlas-jswank/atlas-jswank.github.io/src/content/blog/es-modules.md

 ### Importing JSON

-With Vite, uou can import JSON files using the `import` keyword:
+With Vite, you can import JSON files using the `import` keyword:

 ```json
 // data.json